Oncicola

-Morphology
+Taxonomy

+Phylogenetic analysis has been conducted on one of the species in the genus, O. venezuelensis.

+Description

-Each worm is around 8-15 mm long with males typically being smaller than the females.
+Each worm is around 8–15 mm long with males typically being smaller than the females.
 They are typically white to yellow in color and globular shaped.
 They have a short proboscis at the front of the body with around 36 small hooks that vary in shape and size.
 These hooks are arranged into six rows with six hooks in each, and the proboscis itself varies in size from worm to worm.
 They also appear wrinkled along their body, and their body gets thinner towards the tail end.
 They have a cuticle, hypodermal layer with lacunar canals (which gives them the wrinkled appearance), and a long ribbon-like lemniscus that extends to the posterior end of the organism.
 Not much is known about the importance of the lemniscus, but it is thought that it aids in the transport of fluids to the proboscis and houses secondary sensory fibers.
 They are long structures that occupy a large part of the worm’s body, and they are largest in females.
 The cuticle is tough but flexible and protects the worm from its external environment and predation.
 In some senses it acts as an external skeleton for this animal.
 For many worms a new cuticle is made, and the old cuticle is sloughed off at each larval stage which allows the worm to grow.
 The hypodermal layer functions similar to that of vertebrates.
 It provides insulation, more protection, and a sink for excess energy.
 The worm lacks a digestive tract, a pseudocoelom, and reproductive organs as juveniles, but these features form as they grow into the adult form.